 Keep communication channels open for all stakeholders: the team, the sponsor, the customer, the end user, your boss, etc. I am not saying that you let yourself be manipulated by every party, just try to listen before making decisions.
 Hear every opinion, then make your route.

 Respect every opinion as if it were your own

 Train communication, create empathy with your stakeholders.
 Respect and value everybody's opinions, even if you don't completely agree.

 Challenge ideas to make them better

 You are hired to manage projects; your team is hired to be the technical expertise to deliver that project.
 Therefore, if they are telling you something, it's usually a good idea to take in what they're saying and, in some cases, challenge it.
 If you're not technical, ask for clarification on points you genuinely don't understand.
+You can also seek advice from colleagues who are more established as a technical project manager.
 That's normally enough for technical teams to make them think through their explanations, so they'll carry out an internal check to ensure their thinking is sound.